bookofproofs/bookofproofs.github.io/_sources/history/18th-century/herschel.md

 9. Established an algebraic foundation for the Calculus of Variations.
 10. Demonstrated how to construct a map of any large area of the sky with a particular scale and accuracy.

 Born 7 March 1792, Slough, Buckinghamshire, England.
-Died 11 May1871, Hawkhurst, Kent, England.
+Died 11 May 1871, Hawkhurst, Kent, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Herschel/)